danpovey/openslr/notes/digitalocean.md

 crontab, in order to avoid conflict, even though I'd expect the request from the old server to fail due to DNS record for danielpovey.com being changed(not familiar with the ACME protocol though).

+### Some useful certificate maintenance commands (certbot v0.20)

+* List all certificates installed on a server

+    $ ./certbot-auto certificates

+* Revoke certificate

+    # the certbot will ask you if you want to also detele the certificate
+    $ ./certbot-auto revoke --cert-path /etc/letsencrypt/live/openslr.org/fullchain.pem

+* Update a certificate(e.g. www.openslr.org), by adding a new domain (e.g. openslr.org)

+    $ ./certbot-auto certonly --cert-name www.openslr.org -d www.openslr.org -d openslr.org